PART 1 - THE SACRED PARTS OF MY SOUL

 I’ve heard some people are born with a silver spoon.

 I’m 59 now.
 I received the cup when I was 15 days old.
 It happened at a Catholic Christening with my parents and all my siblings.
 It was a beautiful shiny cup with the letters D-E-B-B-I-E and the date 5-20-1962 inscribed across it.
-My parents took pictures to commemorate what I was completely and wholly unaware of.
+My parents took pictures to commemorate what I was entirely and wholly unaware of.

 A lifetime of generational religious ideologies being imprinted on me from birth.

-I grew up quickly in this large and very busy Catholic family.
-My older brothers and sisters went to Catholic schools and I remember having nuns and priests around.
-My favorite priest was my uncle.
 His name was Eugene, but everyone called him “Bud,” so I knew him as Uncle Bud.
-To me he was just my uncle, but to the vast majority of the world he was a Jesuit Priest with a large humanitarian mission, and to yet others, a member of a controversial religious order within the Catholic Church called, “The Society of Jesus”.
+To me, he was just my uncle.
+Still, to the vast majority of the world, he was a Jesuit Priest with a large humanitarian mission, and to yet others, a member of a controversial religious order within the Catholic Church called “The Society of Jesus.”

 The Confession

-Once in a while on the weekends my Uncle Bud and his "special secretary" and "lifetime traveling companion", Jackie, came to stay and perform mass right in our home.
+Once in a while, on the weekends, my Uncle Bud and his "special secretary" and "lifetime traveling companion," Jackie, came to stay and perform mass right in our home.

 He again began, “Debbie, how about you tell me everything you did wrong this week?”
 Again, silence.
 After all, why would I do that?

-Then he tried a third time, “Debbie, can you think of one time you told a lie, or hit your brother, or anything like that?”
+Then he tried a third time, “Debbie, can you think of one time you told a lie, hit your brother, or anything like that?”
 Still nothing.
 I honestly couldn’t think of one thing.
 I started to get nervous and fidgety.

-Finally, he said, “Just o-n-e thing”.
-Remember, he was my favorite uncle and the last thing I wanted to do was disappoint him.
+Finally, he said, “Just o-n-e thing.”
+Remember, he was my favorite uncle, and the last thing I wanted to do was disappoint him.

 Or how it would later become the “root cause” of many years of people pleasing and the need for acceptance, especially in religious circles.

 This ideological, perfect picture of the “good” religious family was shattered when I was 12 and my parents divorced.
-The persecution my mother endured for not wanting to have more children (after the first 8), and not being allowed to use birth control, was unbearable; and she did the extremely forbidden deed, at that time, of divorcing my father and ending the occupation of Catholicism in our home forever.
+The persecution my mother endured for not wanting to have more children (after the first eight) and not being allowed to use birth control was unbearable, and she did the extremely forbidden deed, at that time, of divorcing my father and ending the occupation of Catholicism in our home forever.
 My father took it with him, along with his very bitter spirit.
 Those who stayed behind (my mother and some of my siblings) were now flung smack dab into the middle of 1970’s “worldliness” in all its glory.

 The religious dogma that had hung over my life since birth suddenly disappeared.